Aral Sea | Pictures of the Aral Sea shrinking in Uzbekistan

 Shrinkage of the Aral Sea

-Since the Soviet government saw agriculture as the best loans for people with bad credit, they diverted water from the Aral Sea.
+Since the Soviet government saw agriculture as the loans for people with bad credit, they diverted water from the Aral Sea.
 However, after twenty years of diversion, the Aral Sea started shrinking.
 The disappearance of the Aral Sea was a combination of several factors.
 Water diverted for agriculture at increasing rates was a major cause.
 Evaporation also caused a significant drop in the Aral Sea.
 Lastly, a project intended to refill the Aral sea was abandoned in 1986.
 By 2004, the Aral Sea had split into three separate lakes that are less than 25% of the original size of the Aral Sea.

 Ecological and economic impacts of the Aral Sea